stablecabal/gyre-installer/README.md

 # License

-Gyre and the cde specific to this installer is licensed under the Apache-2.0 license Idea2.art and any bundle that includes it is licensed under the Affero GPL 3.0 - https://www.gnu.org/licenses/agpl-3.0.en.html
+Gyre server and the code specific to this installer is licensed under the Apache-2.0 license Idea2.art and any bundle that includes it is licensed under the Affero GPL 3.0 - https://www.gnu.org/licenses/agpl-3.0.en.html
+The flying dog web interface is licensed under (license to come)